prateek-senapati/Nashville-SC-Data-Project/README.md

 # Nashville SC Data Project (Fall 2020 Remote Internship)

 This was my submission for a data project which I had to complete as a part of the Fall 2020 Remote Internship selection process at Nashville SC.
+I had used data analysis and data visualisation to find three target players for recruitment from inside the MLS under a specified guaranteed compensation value.
+This also required making decisions such as which team to take charge of and which position to strengthen.

 * You can read the submitted report [here](https://github.com/prateek-senapati/Nashville-SC-Data-Project/blob/master/Nashville%20SC%20Data%20Project.pdf).